Who is Sparrowhawk Leather?

 A rare skill

-Authentic leather pieces, made using traditional artisan techniques improve in look and patina over time and with proper care can last a lifetime.
+Using traditional artisan techniques, I make authentic leather pieces that improve in look and patina over time and with proper care can last a lifetime.

 How did I start?

-Nick's original logbook cover (left), the first logbook cover I designed and made for him (right)
+Nick's original pilot logbook cover from the mid 1980's (left), the first Sparrowhawk Leather pilot logbook cover I designed and made for him in 2014 (right)

-Having filled up 3 aviation authority logbooks, of varying sizes, Nick wanted a leather cover for his current logbook, and eventually covers for the other two.
+Having filled up 3 aviation authority logbooks, of varying sizes, Nick wanted a leather cover for his current logbook, and eventually covers for his other two logbooks.
 He wanted something special of the quality of his original cover, but preferably hand sewn.
 Nothing was available locally or overseas.

 Self imposed apprenticeship

-I've now made over 400 pieces for delighted and complimentary customers in New Zealand and Australia, and have made logbooks for pilots in the US and Hong Kong.
+I've now made over close to 1000 pieces for delighted and complimentary customers in New Zealand and Australia, and have made logbooks for pilots in the US, UK and Hong Kong.

-Prompted by customer need, I have also developed optional add-ons to some pieces including pen holders, pilot licence pockets, snap and magnetic tab closures.
+Also prompted by customer need, I have developed optional add-ons to some pieces including pen holders, pilot licence pockets, snap and magnetic tab closures.

-While I appreciate that some customers seek replacement of a favourite piece, or a reproduction of another's design, I consider this copying and unethical.
+While I appreciate that some customers seek replacement of a favourite piece, or a reproduction of another's design seen elsewhere, I consider this copying and unethical.

 49 Cowan Road